fraktlfx/prism-slack/README.md

 ## Introduction

-This is the Community Edition of the Slack plugin for Prism-Pipeline 2
+This is the Community Edition of the Slack plugin for Prism-Pipeline 2.

+> [!NOTE]
+> If you are looking for the Studio Edition you can go here: [Fraktl Prism/Slack Studio Edition](https://fraktlfx.com/pipeline/prism-slack)

 ## Requirements